 In many towns, a lunch was provided for veterans.
 Most states held festivities of some kind in the afternoon or evening.

 However, in Queensland, Anzac Day 1916 was organised by the influential Anzac Day Commemoration Committee.
 They ensured the day revolved entirely around commemoration.
 The committee forbade fundraising as that would involve a festive element that they felt was inappropriate.

 By contrast Victorian organisers focused on fundraising through pageantry and celebration.

-In London that year around 2000 sombre Anzacs marched through the streets, cheered on by enthusiastic Britons, before attending a commemorative service at Westminster Abbey.
+In London in 1916 around 2,000 sombre Anzacs marched through the streets, cheered on by enthusiastic Britons, before attending a commemorative service at Westminster Abbey.

 Troops stationed in Egypt held services for their fallen comrades.
 Brigadier (later General Sir) John Monash explained in a letter to his wife that after the service the morning was spent playing cricket and other games.
 In the afternoon the troops took part in ‘a great Aquatic Carnival’, followed by a skit about the landing and band concerts.

 Anzac Day since 1916